InternetOfHealthcare/nursing-alexa-skill-workshop/README.md

 ### Step #16: Click in the Mic icon and start the conversation

-Open nursing skill
+* Open nursing skill
-My name is John
+* My name is John
-Blood Pressure Input
+* Blood Pressure Input
-MY sistolic pressure is 115
+* My sistolic pressure is 115
-My diastolic poressure is 75
+* My diastolic poressure is 75

 # ![Nursing Icon](/images/alexa-skill/16.png "instructions")